chloebrett/fit3170/README.md

 14. Select the "ec2admin" role you created
 15. Click "update IAM role"

 ## Step 7: Creating the S3 bucket and hosting the front end in it

+To create the bucket and enable static web hosting:

 1. Go to the S3 console (via searching "S3" in the top search bar)
 2. Click "Create bucket"